-Three full time PACFA registered psychotherapists are available to students, their families and staff.
+Four full time school counsellors are available to students, their families and staff.
 They offer support through individual counselling sessions, group support, family work and in secondary consultation with teachers.
 Counselling occurs at the pace and comfort level of the student.

 Our Counsellors also respond to the perceived needs of the College through the curriculum and other school activities to enhance the wellbeing of the College community.
 This may include running or implementing programs such as Anti-bullying, Social Skills, Resilience Building and other education programs relating to mental health.

 Our College Counselling Service is available to help students, their families and staff with a range of issues that include:

 - Emotional problems such as anxiety, grief and loss, depression, low self-esteem

 - Family issues such as separation/divorce, parenting difficulties, parent-child or sibling relationships

 - Peer and social issues such as bullying, peer relationships and social skills

 - School related issues such as transition, motivation and organisation

 - Involvement in the development of school-wide policies and practices on well-being related issues.